How to Speed Up a Shopify Store? (Proven Tips to Improve Load Time)

 Optimize Images & Other Media

-Large, unoptimized images are one of the biggest culprits behind slow-loading Shopify stores.
-Compressing images without sacrificing quality.
-Opt for modern formats like WebP, and lazy loading media reduces file sizes and speeds up page rendering.
+Large, unoptimized images are a major contributor to slow-loading Shopify stores.
+So optimize the images without sacrificing quality.
+Opt for modern formats like WebP, and lazy-load media to reduce file sizes and speed up page rendering.
 Faster media loading improves user experience and boosts Core Web Vitals scores, which directly impacts SEO rankings.

 To Do’s